se-edu/learningresources/contents/javascript/Javascript-modules.md

 anExampleModule.sumOfVariable(); // 3
 ```

+While CommonJS and ES6 modules may look alike, ES6 modules has various advantages such as support for asynchronous loading, [tree shaking](https://medium.com/@netxm/what-is-tree-shaking-de7c6be5cadd), static code analysis, etc. (these features will not be covered in this article).
+But this does not make CommonJS to be obsolete because ES6 modules is not natively supported by NodeJS at the time this article is written.

+CommonJS is mainly used in NodeJS applications, but you can also use it outside of NodeJS by using bundler.
+It does not need transpiler like ES6 modules.
+Nevertheless, if your project requirement does not allow you to use bundler, there is still a modules implementation that does not need any external tool.

 ### Module Pattern

 This is the way JavaScript developers implement modules in the past before the inception of CommonJS and ES6 modules.
 Using a technique in JavaScript called [IIFE (Immediately Invoked Function Expression)](https://developer.mozilla.org/en-US/docs/Glossary/IIFE), they wrap their code in an IIFE.